apprme/booking/README.md

 ### docker-compose

 Alternatively, you can use docker-compose to start three nodes with NGINX as a simple load-balancer in round-robin configuration.

-Execute `docker-compose up` in the `docker` directory.
+First, build the project with `./gradlew build` and then execute `docker-compose up` in the `docker` directory.
 NGINX will be available at `http://localhost:9000`

 ### test.http